Weslake: Harry Weslake's Death

 Harry Weslake died in 1978 while attending the World Speedway Championship at Wembley.

 Honours

 Harry Weslake was awarded the Segrave Medal in 1976 for developing the four-stroke speedway engine that Peter Collins won his World Championship on.

-The Goodwood Revival Festival has since 2017 named it's trophy for Spridget racing The Weslake Cup, in honour of Harry Weslake, and his work on the A-series engine.
+The Goodwood Revival Festival has since 2017 named its trophy for Spridget racing The Weslake Cup, in honour of Harry Weslake, and his work on the A-series engine.